Modern Finnish paganism

 Modern Finnish paganism, also known as Finnish neopaganism or the Finnish native faith (Suomenusko: "Finnish Belief / Belief of Finland"), is the contemporary revival of Finnish paganism, the pre-Christian polytheistic ethnic religion of the Finns.
 A precursor movement was the Ukonusko ("Ukko's Faith", revolving around the god Ukko) of the early 20th century.
 The main problem in the revival of Finnish paganism is the nature of pre-Christian Finnish culture, which relied on oral tradition which may be subject to change over time.
 The primary sources concerning Finnish native culture are written by latter-era Christians.

 There are two main organisations of the religion, the "Association of Finnish Native Religion" (Suomalaisen kansanuskon yhdistys ry) based in Helsinki and officially registered since 2002, and the "Pole Star Association" (Taivaannaula ry) headquartered in Turku with branches in many cities, founded and officially registered in 2007.
 The Association of Finnish Native Religion also caters to Karelians and is a member of the Uralic Communion.

 Adherents

 According to Tilastokeskus, approximately 60 individuals are documented as adherents of Finnish neopaganism.
 However, this figure apparently reflects only those formally associated with a specific organization, and the actual number of practitioners is significantly higher.
 For example Iiro Arola of Helsinki University theological faculty estimated there is a higher amount of adherent by several orders of magnitude, about a thousand neopagans.
-Similar number was given by theologist Tom Sjöblom, according to whom a neopagan mailing list in 2000 had up to a thousand members.
+A similar number was given by theologist Tom Sjöblom, according to whom a neopagan mailing list in 2000 had up to a thousand members.
 It might be further underreported: some neopagans do not identify as adhering to "Suomenusko", which has ethnonationalist connotation (comparable to Odinism) and may not fully encapsulate people of Karelian origin, who have distinct spiritual and cultural practices.
 They may self-identify as adherents of Väenusko or "Väki-belief".